 Early History of the Millikan family

-Another 211 words (15 lines of text) covering the years 1296, 1526, 1612, and 1688 are included under the topic Early Millikan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Millikan research.
+Another 131 words (9 lines of text) covering the years 1296, 1526, 1612, and 1688 are included under the topic Early Millikan History in all our PDF Extended History products and printed products wherever possible.

 Millikan Spelling Variations